sd800/local-qr-tool/README.md

 - Light and dark themes with native browser color-scheme support
 - Responsive layout for desktop and mobile devices
+- Add QR Local to a supported device's Home Screen for a standalone, app-like experience
 - Static deployment with no backend or account system

 ## Privacy